sridharjena97/Billing_System/README.md

 ### Plugins

-This app currently not using/support any plugins
+This app currently do not use/support any plugins.

 ### Development